marijnh/Eloquent-JavaScript/21_skillsharing.md

 ### Talks as resources

 The ((talk))s that have been proposed are stored in the `talks` property of the server, an object whose property names are the talk titles.
-These will be exposed as HTTP ((resource))s under `/talks/[title]`, so we need to add handlers to our router that implement the various methods that clients can use to work with them.
+We will add some handlers to our router that expose these as HTTP ((resource))s under `/talks/[title]`.

 {{index "GET method", "404 (HTTP status code)" "hasOwn function"}}